microspectrometer/dev-kit-2020/README.md

 `Spi_Mosi`  | input
 `Spi_Sck`   | input

-## Old notes
-### Old Reference docs
-> `C:\chromation-dropbox\Dropbox\design files and protocols\circuits\pcb design\eagle\projects\Chromation\20150807_SPI_Wand\doc\design on paper\Communication With FLIR Ex-Series Camera.txt`
-> `/cygdrive/c/chromation-dropbox/Dropbox/design files and protocols/circuits/pcb design/eagle/projects/Chromation/20150807_SPI_Wand/doc/design on paper/Communication With FLIR Ex-Series Camera.txt`
-> `C:\chromation-dropbox\Dropbox\design files and protocols\circuits\mcu\Atmel Studio\LIS-770i_Interface\20151020_LIS-770i_mBrd\src\main.c`
-> `/cygdrive/c/chromation-dropbox/Dropbox/design files and protocols/circuits/mcu/Atmel Studio/LIS-770i_Interface/20151020_LIS-770i_mBrd/src/main.c`

-### Standard SPI
-- SPI master *always* initiates communication
-- Every SPI communication is both a **read** and a **write**
-    - master and slave form an 8-bit circular buffer
-    - the 8-bits in the slave's transmit buffer get shifted into the master's receive buffer
-    - the 8-bits in the master's transmit buffer get shifted into the slave's receive buffer
-### SPI sensors
-- many SPI sensors are slaves that only transmit (no receive buffer)
-- transmit only scheme:
-    - host transmit buffer is garbage
-    - clock slave some number of times
-    - clock drives the sensor's ADC
-    - meaningful data received on last N clocks after the first M clocks.
-- the `mBrd` is configurable so it must receive too
-## Basic SPI
-- SPI master loads a byte into its SPI data register
-- SPI master tells its hardware peripheral to send the byte
-- SPI slave hardware peripheral receives the byte
-    - this is independent of the main program execution
-- SPI slave has an interrupt that triggers when a byte is received
-    - this interrupt notifies the CPU that a byte was received
-    - this is the first time the SPI slave need even be aware that the SPI master has been communicating with it.

-## SPI with Slave/Chip Select
-- There is a fourth SPI signal called Slave Select or Chip Select.
-    - SPI master MCU `Spi_Ss` pin can by any general purpose I/O on the `ATmega328`
-    - SPI slave MCU `Spi_Ss` is a specific pin that ties into the SPI hardware peripheral
-- When the `simBrd` MCU wants to talk to the `mBrd`, it pulls `Spi_Ss` low to put the `mBrd` MCU's SPI hardware peripheral into a state where it is ready to receive communication.
-    - If the `simBrd` MCU transimts data without pulling `Spi_Ss` low, the `mBrd` MCU's SPI hardware peripheral ignores the communication.
-    - This allows the `simBrd` MCU to have multiple SPI slaves on the same SPI bus (every slave's SCK connected to the master's SCK, etc.), but only communicate with one slave at a time.
-The SPI master has a separate `Spi_Ss` pin for each slave.

 ## SPI simBrd and mBrd hardware
 - the `SPI` pin connections on the `mBrd` are exactly the same as on the `simBrd`